lahmuller/CS_Notes/Notes/C++.md

 }
 ```
 ### default value
-* The default values of a boolean array in c++ are undefined.
-Depending on the compiler, it may be set to *false*.
+*  Default value is the value initially stored in the variable, when it is declared, but not initialized to any value.
+The default value of boolean data type in Java is false, whereas in C++, it has no default value and contains garbage value (only in case of global variables, it will have default value as false). [more details](https://www.geeksforgeeks.org/comparison-boolean-data-type-c-java/)

 ### accumulate()
 ```cpp